renan991995/MARS-PLUS/README.md

 	cd ./src/
 	./MARS-PLUS ./INPUTS/control.in

-Alternatively, you may use PBS scheduler if available.
+Alternatively, you may use PBS scheduler.

 	cd ./src/
 	qsub ./job.sh

-The results for each of the operations will be outputted as a file (see `./LOG_FILES/` directory).
+The results for each of the operations will be outputted as a file in `./LOG_FILES/`.
 For example, the results of bond change operation on an IL will be outputted to `./LOG_FILES/change_bnd_IL.txt`.